Saxenda and Victoza are both prescription medications that contain the same active drug: (liraglutide). But they have different approved uses:

 Some people who take Victoza for type 2 diabetes may lose some weight with the drug.
 But Saxenda is used in a higher dosage than Victoza.
 This helps people lose much more weight.

-If you’d like to learn more about using Saxenda to lose weight, talk with your doctor.
+If you’d like to learn more about using Saxenda for weight management, talk with your doctor.

 Saxenda and Victoza both contain the same active drug, but they’re used in different dosages.
 Because of this, these drugs can cause some of the same side effects, but some different ones as well.
 Some of these side effects are mentioned below.